WINWINDACAT/oh-my-zsh-install-script/README.md

 I should probably say this, I AM NOT AFFILIATED WITH THE DEVELOPERS OF ANY OF THESE TOOLS/THEMES, I ONLY MADE A SCRIPT TO EASILY INSTALL THEIR TOOLS.

-I will liscense this under the GNU GPL (General public liscense) once i figure ts out
+I will liscense this under the GNU GPL (General public license) once i figure ts out

 DNF coming soon